DotNetCross/Sorting/src/DotNetCross.Sorting/API.md

 #### Difference to BinarySearch
 `BinarySearch` only has an overload without comparer for when `T : IComparable<T>`.
-That is, there is no overload where the value searched for when it not generically constrained.
+That is, there is no overload where the value searched for is not not generically constrained.

  - Proposal https://github.com/dotnet/corefx/issues/15818